Driftwood

 Starseeker

-stretcher, staples, mountings, screws
+on canvas and stretcher, staples, mountings, screws

 265